samyak74/WallBreakerUnity/README.md

 # WallBreakerUnity
-Brick Breaker Game implemented by Unity.
+A classic Brick Breaker game implemented on Unity using c# scripting.